 Particularly popular with big brands, OOH, or out-of-home advertising, includes things like billboards, posters (for example the type you see at the train station in the frames), bus stops and telephone booth window graphics.

-We’ve worked alongside some of our clients before in designing various items, for example posters in the London Underground, even graphics for hoardings around a location being built.
+We’ve worked alongside some of our clients before in designing various items, for example, posters in the London Underground, and even graphics for hoardings around a location being built.

-As footfall on our city streets increases, as will the efficiency of these more traditional methods of advertising.
+As footfall on our city streets increases, so will the efficiency of these more traditional methods of advertising.

 It’s yet to be seen if the increase in working from home will reduce the footfall permanently at train stations and bus stops.
 The upside of that could be that this form of advertising becomes more affordable for smaller businesses.